lsiepman/EnergieconsumptieNL/README.md

 ## Description of code
-Short description of every .py file and its results
+Short description of every code file and its results

 *combining_data.py*
 - Combines all seperate Enexis, Liander, and Stedin files.